-Our business could be adversely impacted by the effects of COVID-19 or other epidemics.
-The COVID-19 pandemic has negatively impacted our revenues, particularly in 2020, and may do so again in the future.
+Our business could be adversely impacted by the effects of various health epidemics.
 With respect to our sales, in the past, some customers implemented heightened security policies that inhibited the ability of our domestic sales force and international distributors to access hospitals for purposes of selling our products.
 This caused delays of orders for our products and negatively affected our revenues.
 These heightened security policies and delays of orders may be reinstated or continue.

-Our materials suppliers could also be disrupted by conditions related to COVID-19, or other epidemics, possibly resulting in disruption to our supply chain.
+Our materials suppliers could also be disrupted by epidemic related conditions, possibly resulting in disruption to our supply chain.
 If our suppliers are unable or fail to fulfill their obligations to us for any reason, we may not be able to manufacture our products and satisfy customer demand or our obligations under sales agreements in a timely manner, and our business could be harmed as a result.
+In addition, a significant health epidemic could adversely affect the economies and financial markets of many countries, resulting in an economic downturn that could affect demand for our products which could have a material adverse effect on our business, operating results and financial condition.